 In the July 1, 2010 actuarial valuation, the projected unit credit actuarial cost method was used.
 The actuarial assumptions included: a 5.0 percent investment rate of return (net of administrative expenses) based on the District's own investments; an annual healthcare cost trend rate of 8.5 percent initially, reduced by decrements to an ultimate rate of 5.0 percent after 18 years for medical insurance.
+Both rates included a 2.5 percent inflation assumption.
 The UAAL is being amortized on a level dollar basis over a closed period.
 The remaining amortization period at July 1, 2010 for the various amortization layers ranged from 28 to 30 years.